JRubalcaba/Carranza-Polo/README.md

-## Polo, Rubalcaba and Carranza
+## V. Polo, J.G.
+Rubalcaba and J. Carranza

-### Rock-paper-scissors dynamic model for the evolution of the costly sexual reproduction
+#### Rock-paper-scissors dynamic model for the evolution of the costly sexual reproduction

-### Carranza and Polo (under review).
+Carranza and Polo (under review).
 Royal Society Open Science.